ForestBioFacts

 What is ForestBioFacts?

 ForestBioFacts is a unique digital learning environment encompassing forest-based products and technologies from various viewpoints.
 The learning environment consists of a free Introduction theme and 15 additional themes.
 Over 150 top professionals in academia and industry have contributed to the learning environment.
 The learning environment is based on the earlier-published Papermaking Science and Technology book series but addresses forest-based bioeconomy more extensively.
 The information is more easily accessible in an electronic format enabling continuous updating.
+16 themes of ForestBioFacts widely cover forest-based products and related technologies and processes.
+The Introduction theme and all the main pages of the themes are free to use.
+When you want to deepen your understanding of one or more themes, you can buy the full access for the period that you want.

 Want to ask something or give feedback?